Best Online Therapy Sites Compared – June 2017

 Presto Experts provide a wide range of professional help from technology and education to health, design, and business.
 Presto listens to your needs and matches you with the best fit therapist.
 Then you are given the opportunity to have a trial session with the therapist before committing.
 This allows users to explore and truly get the therapist that is right for them.
 All of the therapists are legally licensed and have signed an agreement to keep your information private through SSL encryption.
 Presto Experts also allows you to read reviews of your therapist online so you can get a feel for therapy session before it even begins!

-Breakthrough is known to have therapist that focus on you and your needs.
-Their success rate is incomparable with other sites and they work to make sure you are taken care of professionally.
+Breakthrough’s success rate is comparable with other sites and they work to make sure you are taken care of professionally.
 They are bound by federal laws (HIPAA, etc.) to keep their privacy to the highest standards.
-A major benefit to Breakthrough, compared to other e-counseling sites, is that they take most major insurance, unlike other e-therapy sites.
+A major benefit to using Breakthrough is that unlike other e-counseling sites, that they accept most major insurances.

-Talkspace is similar to most other e-counseling platforms, except for their free chat room feature.
+Talkspace is similar to most other online therapy platforms, except for their free chat room feature.
 This is an initial secured consultation with a therapist without the commitment or forced pay.
 Talkspace uses only professional therapists from PhDs, PsyDs, LICSWs, LMFTs, to LMHCs, MSs, and LPCs.
 All therapists have at least 3,000 hours of experience before being accepted.
-With three different therapy plans you will get the sessions you want without a whole in your wallet.
+With three different therapy plans, you can get the one that fits your budget.

 7 Cups of TeaVisit 7 Cups of Tea

-This is the first free e-counseling service we have found!
-Taken into account that their counselors are not licensed therapists and are therefore titled as listeners on the site, all their counselors truly care about their clients because they are doing it on a volunteer basis.
-7 Cups of Tea creates a community feel for their customers allowing them to get stabilize emotional support, which is said to be the best medicine for someone just looking to vent.
+7 Cups of Tea’s counselors are not licensed therapists and are therefore listed as ‘listeners’ on the site.
+However, we found that their counselors truly care about their clients because they are doing it on a volunteer basis.
+7 Cups of Tea creates a community feel for their users allowing them to get stable emotional support, which is said to be the best medicine for someone just looking to vent.

 E-counseling.com strives to maintain the most up to date and accurate data with regard to the above online therapy services.
 These reviews have been compiled by our team of experts to assist our visitors in making more informed decisions.
-Since there are many components to a service, we have analyzed each area to help users understand the ins and outs of how the service works.
-For example, since online therapy services use chat-based technology, we detail the usability and responsiveness of this feature.
-While our online therapy reviews take into account several factors about each service, it is important for readers to fact check pricing and other terms prior to signing up with an e-therapy service.
+Please note that some of the companies listed here pay us referral fees to help offset of the costs of producing the content on this site.
+Since there are many components to online counseling, we have analyzed each area to help users understand the ins and outs of how the service works.
+While our reviews take into account several factors about each service, it is important for readers to fact check pricing and other terms prior to signing up.